Discover the power of menopause to awaken your authority and purpose

 Learn to recognize and accept where you are in your peri- or menopause process.

-Embrace the great reckoning and clearing out of the first half of our lives so we can grow into our post-menopausal years clean, clear, and vibrant.
+Embrace the great reckoning and clearing out of the first half of your life so you can grow into your post-menopausal years clean, clear, and vibrant.

 Gain a sense of hope and vision for your "second spring" and the rising of your energy and power post-menopause.